American Pika

 kit, kitten

 American pikas are monogamous (one male mates with one female), and an adult from a neighboring territory is sought as a mate.
 When there is more than one possible mate available, females may make a choice.
 American pikas start to breed from early to mid-spring.
 Two litters of 2-6 young are produced each year, after a gestation of 30 days.
 However, often only one litter survives as long as the weaning stage.
 Births usually start in May, with a peak in June, but at lower elevations may be as early as March.
 At birth, the young are entirely dependent on their mother.
 During the period of nursing, the mother spends a lot of time away from her nest, returning every two hours or so to nurse her infants.
 After about a month the young are weaned, and they reach adult size in 3 months.
-After a year they are able to breed.
+After a year they can breed.

 Population